soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ## View data about phishing URLs and actions taken

-Yuo can use Explorer to see detected phishing attempts against your organization.
+You can use Explorer to see detected phishing attempts against your organization, and .
 This is done by using the [Email > Phish](threat-explorer-views.md#email--phish) view.

 1. In the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)), choose **Threat management** > **Explorer**.
 2. In the View menu, choose **Email** > **Phish**.<br/>![View menu for Explorer](media/ExplorerViewEmailPhishMenu.png)<br/>
+3. Click Sender, and then choose

 ## Review email messages reported by users